 What if my asthma changes - won't the plan go out of date?

 Your asthma action plan should be reviewed and updated at least once a year at your asthma review.
 You need to remember to take it with you to every asthma appointment - including any A&E or consultant visits - so that if there are any changes to the way you need to look after your asthma, your plan can be updated.
 It’s also useful for A&E staff to be able to glance at the information in your action plan, especially if you’re finding it difficult to talk due to your due symptoms.

 Get the best from your action plan!

-- Discuss and fill it in with your GP or asthma nurse – they’ll make sure each section is personalised for you, which ensures it’s safe and effective.
+- Discuss and fill it in with your GP or asthma nurse – they’ll make sure each section is personalised for you or your child, which ensures it’s safe and effective.

 - Take it to all your asthma reviews and appointments – your GP or asthma nurse may need to update it.

 - Keep it where you can find it easily – on the fridge, for example, or take a photo of it on your phone so you have it with you everywhere.